gergelypolonkai/swe-glib/README.md

 ## Usage

 Many functions return non-opaque C structs; their documentation can be found inline, and in the generated GTK-Doc.
-Unless otherwise stated, the returned values should never be freed!
+Unless otherwise stated, the returned values should never be freed.

 ### Initialization